Cantonese grammar: Yes–no questions

 The particle 咩 me1 is exclusively interrogative, indicating surprise and used to check the truth of an unexpected state of affairs.

 A question may be indicated by a high rising intonation alone at the end of a question.
-(This intonation can be considered a nonsyllablic final particle indicating a question.)
+(This intonation can be considered a nonsyllabic final particle indicating a question.)
 This intonation pattern usually modifies or exaggerates the basic tone of the last syllable.
 This type of question is used especially for echo, where the questioner repeats a statement out of surprise.

-The other way to form yes-no questions uses a special construction in which the head of the predicate, say X, is replaced by X-not-X. Final particles may be used in addition.
+The other way to form yes–no questions uses a special construction in which the head of the predicate, say X, is replaced by X-not-X. Final particles may be used in addition.